stephen-ics/haskell/README.md

     4
     5
 '''
+- The resulting computation combines the list of 'IO' actions into a singular 'IO' action that represents the sequence of the input 'IO' actions
 - Applying the reverse function onto the type IO []int will result in the exact same result with the sequence reversed
 '''haskell
     >> sequence_ (reverse (fmap print [1..5]) :: IO ())